Gooding's of Lake Buena Vista - aka "The Last Gooding's"

 12521 State Route 535, Lake Buena Vista, FL - The Crossroads at Lake Buena Vista

 Jim Gooding spent most of his life in a grocery store.
 It all began when Jim was a child in the 1920's, when he first started helping at his father's small grocery store in Urichsville, Ohio.
 As Jim got older, he eventually took control of his father's small Ohio grocery store, which he then turned into the first modern supermarket in Southeastern Ohio.
 While Jim and his family found huge success with their Ohio supermarket, the Gooding family decided Ohio wasn't the right place for them.
 With that, they decided to relocate to Inverness, Florida in 1960.
 After moving to Inverness, Jim took control of a small cluster of IGA stores in the area.
 However, a year later in 1961, the family decided to relocate yet again to a small town located on the northern fringes of Orlando, a town called Maitland, where Jim decided he would build his own state-of-the-art grocery store in the very neighborhood the family decided to call home.
 On October 28, 1964, the first Gooding's Supermarket opened at 155 S. Orlando Avenue in Maitland, featuring the first in-store deli and bakery in the Orlando area.
 Beginning with that store, Gooding's developed their reputation as a high quality, upscale grocery chain that was constantly compared to (and in many cases, deemed better than) Lakeland's very own Publix.
 Over the coming decades, Gooding's reputation for excellent customer service, high quality products, and their renowned fresh departments grew the chain to just shy of 20 locations in Orange, Seminole, Osceola, Brevard, and Volusia Counties at their peak.
 While Gooding's did build some of their stores from scratch, much of their growth came from taking over grocery spaces left behind by others.
 Gooding's biggest expansion came in 1988, when they took over 7 former Florida Choice locations left behind by Kroger when they pulled out of Florida that year.
-It wasn't long after that though when Gooding's began to show its first signs of falter, especially with many of their ill-fated expansion attempts outside of the Orlando metro area.
-In the early 90's, Goodings had stores in Daytona Beach and North DeLand that flopped not long after opening, and around that same time they backed out of plans for a new store in Deltona.
-Then in 1996, Gooding's announced they were pulling out of Brevard County, with their 4 Brevard locations closing in December of that year.
+It wasn't long after that though when Gooding's began to show its first signs of falter, especially with many of their ill-fated expansion attempts outside of the Orlando metro area (including a store as far north as Ocala at one time).
+Gooding's closed its Daytona Beach store in the early 1990's, the remaining Volusia County locations closing later that decade.
+In 1996, Gooding's announced they were pulling out of Brevard County, with their 4 Brevard locations closing in December of that year.
 In 1999, Gooding's closed their Apopka store.
 However, one of the biggest hits that Gooding's took happened in 2000, when they sold 9 of their remaining 12 locations centered around Orlando to Winn-Dixie.
 Along with the grocery stores, the Gooding family also had a very successful catering business in which they were involved.
 According to the family, the sale of those 9 stores to Winn-Dixie was so they could focus more on their successful catering venture.
 The three grocery stores the family kept were all located in Orlando's tourist corridor - the International Drive store, the Lake Buena Vista store, and a store in downtown Celebration that would eventually relocate to the destined-for-failure Water Tower Place location at US 192 and Celebration Boulevard.
 That store would end up being the last new Gooding's to open.
 Of those three remaining Gooding's stores, the first to go was that troubled Celebration store in 2005 after years of problems involving the construction of that store and unkept promises by the landlord.
 The Gooding's on International Drive went next sometime around 2008 or 2009.
 In 2010, the last Gooding's in Lake Buena Vista was also set to close when it was announced that Gooding's owed more than $200,000 in back rent to their landlord, and the landlord began the eviction process.
 Gooding's filed for Chapter 11 bankruptcy during all of that, and somehow they either found that $200,000 they owed or reached some sort of agreement, as the last Gooding's still survives to this day.

 Honestly, to most Central Floridians, Gooding's died in 2000 when they sold off most of their stores to Winn-Dixie.
 The ill-fated Celebration store was the last Gooding's that upheld Gooding's reputation as a world-class, upscale market dedicated to friendly service and quality products.
 After that, Gooding's evolved into "Tourist Mart" - essentially a somewhat dumpy, overpriced store selling souvenirs and basic groceries, yet still maintaining a small full service bakery and deli.
 However, if you read the reviews of this place online, people make it seem like Gooding's is an absolute dump that will charge "$8 for a box of Cheerios".
 Most of the items in the store are marked up to tourist district levels, but I didn't see anything that ridiculous!
 What I did see here was the sad shell of a once classy supermarket left to rot away after all care had left.
 The interior of the building is a bit rough around the edges and clearly hasn't been updated much since first opening, but I've seen worse.